russross/blackfriday/README.md

 will download, compile, and install the package into `$GOROOT/src/pkg/github.com/russross/blackfriday`.

+For basic usage, it is as simple as getting your input into a byte slice and calling:

+    output := blackfriday.MarkdownBasic(input)

+This renders it with no extensions enabled.
+To get a more useful feature set, use this instead:

+    output := blackfriday.MarkdownCommon(input)

+If you want to customize the set of options, first get a renderer (currently either the HTML or LaTeX output engines), then use it to call the more general `Markdown` function.
+For examples, see the implementations of `MarkdownBasic` and `MarkdownCommon` in `markdown.go`.

-Check out `example/main.go` for an example of how to use it.
-Run `gomake` in that directory to build a simple command-line markdown
+You can also check out `example/main.go` for a more complete example of how to use it.
+Run `gomake` in that directory to build a simple command-line markdown tool:
-tool:

     cd $GOROOT/src/pkg/github.com/russross/blackfriday/example
     gomake